 - Tell funny stories or talk about favorite memories.
-Spend time telling your kids about your childhood, funny stories, and more about their grandparents.
+Spend time telling your kids about your childhood, funny anecdotes, and more about their grandparents.
 They’ll cherish knowing more about everyone and look back on it fondly.

 - Host a backyard water battle.
 Have everyone bring their SuperSoakers or use extra sponges to set up some backyard shenanigans.

 - Camp in the backyard or living room.
 You don’t even need a tent – just use a rope to drape a sheet and create an instant tent.
 It’s one of my favorite things to do on a rainy day.
 Just set up a tent in the living room and have an afternoon movie, complete with popcorn!